How to Upload Video to Google Drive and Share Link (Step-by-Step Guide)

 Under Start listing file from, choose one of the following:

-- Currently selected cell - logs data starting from your cursor position
+- Currently selected cell - logs data starting from wherever your cursor is in the sheet.

 -